Flat Fee Landlord

 Every property management company in Northern Virginia charges in one of two ways:

-The percentage model charges a monthly fee equal to a percentage of whatever your property rents for — typically 8–10%.
+The percentage model charges a monthly fee equal to a percentage of whatever your property rents for — typically 8–10% in the NoVA market.
 If your property is in Fairfax and rents for $2,400/month, an 8% manager charges $192/month.
 A 10% manager charges $240/month.
-If rents go up, their fee goes up.
-If your property is in McLean and rents for $4,000/month, that same 10% manager is now charging $400/month.
+If rents go up, their fee goes up automatically.
+If your property is in McLean and rents for $4,000/month, that same 10% manager is now charging $400/month — for the same work.

 That's the structural difference.
 Everything else — quality of service, tenant screening, maintenance response, eviction handling — is independent of the fee model.
-The best manager for your property could be either model.
-But the math should inform your decision.
+The best manager for your property could use either model.
+But the math should inform your decision, and in Northern Virginia's high-rent market, the math is dramatic.

 The Real Math: Northern Virginia Rents